-

 According to Argentine Companies Law, the annual compliance requirements consist of:

-- Approval of annual financial
+Approval of annual financial statements.

-- Appointment of authorities, in those cases in which the bylaws fix their term of office to only one year or fiscal
+Appointment of authorities, in those cases in which the bylaws fix their term of office to only one year or fiscal year.

-- Payment of annual fee depending on the Public Registry
+Payment of annual fee depending on the Public Registry.

 Each provincial jurisdiction within Argentina (apart from the City of Buenos Aires that has its own public registry, the Public Registry) has the power to issue their own regulation regarding registry requirements.
 Therefore, there may be additional actions to be complied with, depending on the Argentine Province in which the company is incorporated.